aoop-2023-group6/.github/profile/README.md

 ### Starter Kit
 We forked those game repos in our organization.

+### Tools / packages we may need
+- pygame
+- socket (built in tcp/udp or some other libraries)
+- sqlite (for database)
+- pytorch
+- ZeroTier (for LAN networking)

 ### To-dos
 - [ ] Our objective (the game to make)
 - [ ] Description of this project
 - [ ] Multiplayer (LAN using sockets)
 - [ ] UML diagram
+- [ ] meet PEP8 / add docstring / write tests
 - [ ] AI npc